Pruvosby TELCOMA Global

 Study Timeline

 Three to four months for candidates with basic networking knowledge.
-If you're new to networking, budget four to six months.
-Subnetting alone requires significant practice to get fast enough.
+If you're completely new to networking, budget four to six months.
+Subnetting alone requires weeks of dedicated practice to get fast enough.
+Don't underestimate the time investment for the automation domain either — it's only 10%, but it's unfamiliar territory for many networking people.

 Top Resources